 Probably one of my favourite Turtles.
 Mikey is an easygoing free-spirited and pizza loving Turtle.
 He is very enthusiastic about pretty much everything, which also makes him extremely creative.
-Being labeled “a wild party dude” of his brothers, he is very social and constantly seeks social acceptance.
+Being labelled “a wild party dude” of his brothers, he is very social and constantly seeks social acceptance.

 Michelangelo-millennials are all over social media, to connect with their peers and share their experiences.
 Who else do you think they want to connect with?
 You!
 Did you now that 63 % of these personas stay updated on brands through social media?
 And that 43 % have liked more than 20 brands on Facebook?
 (I think I have liked over 100)

 Do you now what this means?
 When it comes to reaching Mikey never, underestimate the power of social media.

 Try to get playful with your content.
 Michelangelo-millennials love to see the creative and fun side of your brand.
 They love playful mash-ups and creative expressions that gets them involved – yes, mems!

 Consider making those millennials ‘do something with your content’ rather than just consuming it.
 With that, I mean using quizzes, so they can better engage with your content.
 Besides, Mikey-types love to share almost everything they do.
 They share pictures of their sandwiches, frozen yogurt, products etc. – everything!
 So be sure you make it possible for them to share quiz results or any other content, because it is critical!